Lawton, Oklahoma: Parks and recreation

-The National Register of Historic Places lists 15 places in Lawton, including (but not limited to) the Mattie Beal House, the Carnegie Library, the First Christian Church, the First Presbyterian Church of Lawton, the Mahoney-Clark House, the Meers Mining Camp, and the Methodist Episcopal Church, South.
-As noted, old Fort Sill has been designated as a National Historic Landmark, the highest classification.
-An additional structures or sites in and around Fort Sill are listed on the NRHP.

 Government

 Lawton uses the council–manager model of municipal government.
 The city's primary authority resides in the city council, which approves ordinances, resolutions, and contracts.
 The city is divided into eight wards, or single-member districts.
 Each ward elects a single city council representative for a three-year term.
 The mayor, who is elected at-large every three years, presides and sets the agenda of the City Council, but is primarily ceremonial as a head of government.
 The administrative day-to-day operation of the city is headed by the City Manager, who is appointed by the City Council.
-As of January 2022, the mayor of Lawton was Stan Booker.
-As of January 2022, the city manager was Michael Cleghorn.
+As of January 2024, the mayor of Lawton was Stan Booker.
+As of June 2025, the city manager was John Ratliff.

-Lawton is the county seat of Comanche County, and houses county offices and courts.
+Lawton is the county seat of Comanche County and houses county offices and courts.
 Three elected commissioners serving four-year terms manage the county government.

 At the federal level, Lawton lies in Oklahoma's 4th congressional district, represented by Tom Cole.
-In the state senate, Lawton is in District 31 (Chris Kidd) and 32 (John Michael Montgomery).
+In the state senate, Lawton is in District 31 (Spencer Kern) and 32 (Dusty Deevers).
 In the House, District 62 (Daniel Pae), 63 (Trey Caldwell), and 64 (Rande Worthen) cover the city.